Under the Anti-Social Behaviour etc (Scotland) Act 2004, antisocial behaviour is where a person:

 · Keep your identity confidential

-For serious or threatening issues, always contact the police first, then notify your Local Manager or Area Housing Manager.
+For serious or threatening issues, always contact the police first, then notify your housing team.

 We aim to resolve cases as soon as possible, but our response will depend on the severity of the complaint.